lynnfaraday/aresmush.com/_root/tutorials/code/troubleshooting-yaml.md

 There are several online YAML validator tools.
 You copy/paste your YAML into the tool and it tells you if there are any problems.
 Here's a good one to use: [YAML Lint](http://www.yamllint.com/).

+There are also command-line tools you can install on either your game server or local development PC.
+Here are some commands you can run on your server shell to install the tool and run it on every file in your config folder:

+    npm install -g yaml-lint
+    cd aresmush/game/config
+    find . -iname '*' -exec yamllint {} \;

 ## Common Errors

 Here are a few common YAML errors you might encounter.